Spectral Galerkin method for the zero dispersion limit of the fractional Korteweg-de Vries equation

-\begin{lemma} Let \( U^n_\varepsilon \) be the approximate solution obtained by the fully discrete scheme \eqref{eqn_fdfsgscheme} at the \(n\)-th time step.
-Suppose \( (n+1)\Delta t \leq T \), and let \( v^\ell \) solve the iterative scheme \eqref{eqn_itera}.
-Furthermore, assume that \(\Delta t\) is sufficiently small such that at the \(n\)-th step it satisfies
+\begin{lemma} solution obtained by the fully discrete scheme \eqref{eqn_fdfsgscheme} at the \(m\)-th time step.
+Suppose \( (m+1)\Delta t \leq T \), for some $T>0$, and let \( v^\ell \) solve the iterative scheme \eqref{eqn_itera}.
+Furthermore, assume that \(\Delta t\) is sufficiently small such that at the \(m\)-th step it satisfies